Donations and Automatic External Defibrillator

 Westfield, MA 01085

-The department and commissioners would like to extend an emphatic thank you to Patrick Major’s father, Kevin Major, mother, Sue Canning, and Shannon Small from the Kevin Major Foundation, for granting the Parks and Recreation Department with an AED Unit that will be placed at activity programs each season.
+The department and commissioners would like to extend an emphatic thank you to Patrick Major’s father, Kevin Major, mother, Sue Canning, and Shannon Small from the Kevin Major Foundation, for granting the Parks and Recreation Department of an AED Unit that will be onsite at our activity programs.
+We also received a second AED unit at the Municipal Playground located on Greylock Street from Susan Canning.
+The City is grateful for these life-saving AED units.

 Being Prepared Can Save a Young Life.